 Residence Halls with Dining Facilities

 Residential & Dining Enterprises (R&DE) offers students a range of all-you-care-to-eat meal plans through its Stanford Dining division.
-Stanford Dining is one of the most celebrated programs in the country; it is the first certified Green Business university food-service program in the nation and has earned both regional and national recognition for outstanding chefs, menus, and sustainability programs.
+Stanford Dining is one of the most celebrated programs in the country; it is the first certified Green Business university food-service program in the nation and has earned both regional and national recognition for outstanding chefs, nutrition and sustainability programs, and food allergy accommodations.

 Under Stanford Dining plans, students may choose from a variety of fresh, nutritious menu options that include organic produce, hormone-free meats, vegan, and vegetarian foods.
-Whenever possible, food is prepared using healthy cooking methods such as steaming and grilling.
 Stanford Dining plans give students all-you-care-to-eat access in any of the dining halls on campus.

 Stanford Dining Meal Plans

-Meal plans provide nutritious, high quality meals, maximum flexibility of eating locations across campus, and are designed for every appetite.
+Meal plans provide nutritious, high quality meals, maximum flexibility of eating locations across campus, and are designed to meet a wide range of dietary needs and preferences.
 Besides the required meal plans enjoyed by students living in the residence halls, there is a special apartment meal plan for graduate students and undergraduate students living in apartment style housing.
 Please visit Stanford Dining’s page for details on dining plan options.

 Special Dietary Needs & Religious Food Practices

-Depending on where you live, exemption requests must be submitted to and approved by Stanford Dining, a Dining Society manager, or the house staff in Row houses.
+Depending on where you live, the Office of Accessible Education or Office for Religious Life will submit an exemption request on your behalf to Stanford Dining, a Dining Society manager, or the house staff in Row houses for approval.
 There may be a fee associated with such an exemption.
 Please verify your eligibility for an exemption prior to applying for a residence.
-Questions regarding this policy should be addressed to the Assistant Director for Student Management at (650) 723-0778 or Stanford Dining at (650) 723-4751.
+Questions regarding this policy should be addressed to the Office of Accessible Education email@example.com (for medical exemptions) Office for Religious Life firstname.lastname@example.org (for religious exemptions) or Stanford Dining email@example.com.